eliumoraes/sql-review-course/I.basic/01-introduction.md

 You should now see your database listed in the SQLTools sidebar.
 You can start writing SQL queries in a new file and execute them against your database.

-4. Command-line tools and SQL clients (e.g., psql, mysql)
+4. Command-line tools and SQL clients (e.g., psql, mysql) Alright, let's talk about the tools I'll be using to interact with my PostgreSQL database.
+This is like having different ways to talk to my data, each with its own strengths.

+**psql:** My SQL Command Center psql is the built-in tool that comes with PostgreSQL.
+It's like a direct line to my database, where I can type SQL commands and get instant feedback.

+How to use it:
+1. Open the terminal.
+2. Type `psql`if (using the default user and no specific database) or `psql -U my_username -d my_database_name`(if I created a user and database).
+3. Start typing SQL commands!
+	- `\l` to see all my databases ("l" comes from "list").
+	- `\dt`to see all the tables in the current database (think "dt" for "display tables").
+	- Up/Down arrows to scroll through my command history (like in a web browser).
+	- `\h`for help
+	- `\q`to quit.

+**Other Options: pgAdmin and DBeaver**
+There are like visual dashboards for my database.
+They're great for more complex tasks, but I'll probably stick to `psql`for quick queries and simple tasks.
+It's faster and more efficient for those.

+**Remember:**
+- `psql` is my go-to for quick commands and scripts.
+- GUIs like pgAdmin and DBeaver are better for complex database management or when someone non-familiar with terminal interfaces has to navigate trough queries.